 The Science and Mathematics Department offers courses in biology and physical science (SC) and mathematics (MA).

 The Social Sciences Department offers courses in five disciplines: economics, political science, psychology, sociology, and philosophy.

 All students are required to submit SAT/ACT scores in order to be placed at the appropriate course level.
 Based upon placement test scores, some students are required to take developmental courses in Educational Skills (ES) or mathematics (MA) in addition to the general requirements listed below.
 For placement test exemption information, see Requirements for Degree Completion or visit fitnyc.edu/placementtests.

 All two-year AAS degree students must complete a total of at least 24 general education/liberal arts credits.
 Some majors require specific courses within these general requirements.
-Some majors’ curricula may also include Health and Physical Education courses.
-Please refer to the specific major page, in the Majors section of this catalogue, for more information.
+Please refer to the specific major page, in the Degree Programs section of this catalog, for more information.

 Liberal Arts Requirements for Baccalaureate Degree Students

-Liberal arts requirements for bachelor’s degree students vary by major.
-Refer to the specific major’s page in the Majors section of this catalogue for more information.
+Liberal arts requirements for bachelor’s degree students may vary by major.
+Refer to the specific major’s page in the Degree Programs section of this catalog for more information.